 - When you first get your guinea pigs home give them time to settle before starting introductions

-- Ensure the hutch or cage is large enough – the minimum dimensions that Blue Cross recommends for two guinea pigs living together is no less than 5ft by 2ft (10 square feet), however you should provide the largest space possible.
+- Ensure the hutch or cage is large enough – the minimum dimensions that we recommend for two guinea pigs living together is no less than 5ft by 2ft (10 square feet), however you should provide the largest space possible.
 Remember they'll also need additional space to exercise.

 - Once settled, start to swap their items, such as bedding so they can become familiar with their new partner’s scent profile before meeting them.
 This is known as scent swapping and it’s important to watch for any adverse reactions your guinea pigs might have to the new smell being introduced.

 - If the scent swapping goes well you can also try swapping their hutches and/or exercise runs so they can live or spend time in a space occupied by the other guinea pig

 Introducing your guinea pigs